sjentsch/lsjDocs/Ch07/Ch07_Probability_6.rst

 -  The **F-distribution** looks a bit like a χ²-distribution, and it arises whenever you need to compare two χ²-distributions to one another.
-   Admittedly, this does not exactly sound like something that any sane person would want to do, but it turns out to be very important in real world data analysis.
+   Admittedly, this does not exactly sound like something that any sane person would want to do, but it turns out to be very important in real-world data analysis.
 Remember when I said that χ² turns out to be the key distribution when we are taking a “sum of squares”?
 Well, what that means is if you want to compare two different “sums of squares”, you are probably talking about